Omario2113/first_project-hangman/README.md

 Project Details:
 - Game can be played multiple times in a row
 - Denies invalid inputs for words/letters

-Future Upgrades:
+- Shows the Hangman being consturcted as players guess
-- Displaying the hangman being assembled as the players guess
+- Shows previous guesses as players guess